 Graffiti may be considered illicit but we find it rebellious and engaged with the brewing sociopolitical issues informing and influencing pop culture.

-BLAKE HOWARD IS A WRITER, A PODCASTER, AND THE EDITOR-IN-CHIEF & CO-FOUNDER OF AUSTRALIAN FILM BLOG GRAFFITI WITH PUNCTUATION.
-BLAKE IS A MEMBER OF THE PRESTIGIOUS ONLINE FILM CRITIC SOCIETY (AND A MEMBER OF THE GOVERNING COMMITTEE), IS A CO-HOST OF GAGGLE OF GEEKS ON SYDNEY'S 2SER COMMUNITY RADIO, A COLUMNIST AT THE AUSTRALIAN ONLINE INSTITUTION DARK HORIZONS AND SWAYS THE TOMATO METER WITH ROTTEN TOMATOES APPROVED REVIEWS AND IS A MEMBER OF THE PRESTIGIOUS AUSTRALIAN FILM CRITIC ASSOCIATION & ONLINE FILM CRITIC SOCIETY.
+BLAKE HOWARD IS A WRITER, A PODCASTER, AND THE EDITOR-IN-CHIEF & CO-FOUNDER OF AUSTRALIAN FILM BLOG GRAFFITI WITH PUNCTUATION & HOST'S THE ONE HEAT MINUTE PODCAST (THE PODCAST ANALYSING MICHAEL MANN'S 1995 CRIME OPUS HEAT MINUTE BY MINUTE).
+BLAKE IS A CO-HOST OF GAGGLE OF GEEKS ON SYDNEY'S 2SER COMMUNITY RADIO, A COLUMNIST AT THE AUSTRALIAN ONLINE INSTITUTION DARK HORIZONS, SWAYS THE TOMATO METER WITH ROTTEN TOMATOES APPROVED REVIEWS AND IS A MEMBER OF THE PRESTIGIOUS AUSTRALIAN FILM CRITIC ASSOCIATION & ONLINE FILM CRITIC SOCIETY.

 Maria Lewis of the written word and purple hair.
 Aspiring author type and professional journalist.
 Current writer for The Daily Mail Online with other work also found at The Daily Telegraph, The Hoopla, Bloody Disgusting, Empire and more.
 One half of top-rating film podcast Pod Save Our Screen, available now on iTunes.
 She tweets too often at @moviemazz.